akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-microweber/README.md

   - MariaDB root password
   - Microweber database name, user, and password
   - Microweber admin username, password, and email
-- Start building: the deploy seeds default content and activates the bundled **Big** template.
+- Start building: the deploy seeds default content on Microweber's stock template.
 Use Live Edit from the admin panel to compose pages, or set up the shop under Admin → Shop.
 Templates can be switched in Admin → Website → Design.
 See the [Microweber user guide](https://github.com/microweber/microweber-user-guide) and the [Microweber docs](https://github.com/microweber/microweber-docs) for more information on how to set up and use Microweber.

 ## Use our API